Fact Sheets and Position Papers

 The law cuts nearly $930 billion from the Medicaid program while creating $4.5 trillion in tax breaks for corporations and wealthy Americans, putting the health care of more than 9 million older Americans, as well as hospitals and nursing homes, at risk.

-Threats to Retirees in Budget Reconciliation Package – July 2025
+Threats to Retirees in Republican Budget Law – July 2025

 On Friday, July 4, President Trump signed the Republican Budget Reconciliation bill into law.
 The bill, which was passed along party lines, makes the largest cuts to health care and taxes in United States history, while adding at least $3.3 trillion to the nation’s deficit.